puppetlabs/puppetlabs-resource_api/REFERENCE.md

 ### resource_api::install

-This class will install dependencies of the Resource API into the puppet agent, and/or the puppetserver service.
+This class installs dependencies of the Resource API into the puppet agent, and/or the puppetserver service.

 #### Examples